jmandel/testing-ghpages/datamode/intro_to_pdf/index.md

     <li>Resources are related by triples</li>
 	</ul>

-Let's explore each in more depth...
+Let's explore each in more depth.

 ##Everything (almost!) is a resource